 We’ve picked a few of our favorites for you to consider.

 Low $200s - High $400s

 Built from 2006 to 2013 by Ryan Homes, Hearthstone at Hillsborough is a welcoming 55+ neighborhood with 185 resale single-family, attached, and condominium homes.
 The condo floor plans are sized at 1,390 square feet with two bedrooms and two bathrooms.
 They are located in secure elevator-equipped buildings.

 The attached villas have 1,888 square feet with three bedrooms, two-and-a-half bathrooms, and one-car garages.
 The spacious single-family homes range from 1,749 to 2,490 square feet with up to five bedrooms, four bathrooms, and two-car garages.

 When it comes to amenities, the private community clubhouse has fitness and activity rooms, along with tennis and bocce courts, plus an outdoor pool.

 Originally settled around 1685, the town of Hillsborough is made up of five villages: Flagtown, Neshanic, Blackwells Mills, South Branch, and Belle Mead.
 It is a vibrant community with a community garden and an active seniors club.

-Hearthstone at Hillsborough is also located in between Route 206 and Colonial Park, so residents have easy access to modern conveniences plus outdoor recreation.
+Hearthstone at Hillsborough is also located between Route 206 and Colonial Park, so residents have easy access to modern conveniences plus outdoor recreation.
 Colonial Park is also home to Spooky Brook Golf Course.